 Manley House: The Twentieth Century

-George Smith, his wife Harriet and their three adult children George, Alice and Thomas are living at Manley House from 1902.
-George and his sons are letterpress printers and he owns a family business.
-The Smith family and their stationary business are still recorded there as late as 1924.
+George Smith, his wife Harriet and their three adult children George, Alice and Thomas are recorded as living at Manley House from 1902.
+George and his sons are letterpress printers and he owns the family business.
+The Smith family and their stationary business are still recorded at the property as late as 1924.

 By 1939 George and Sarah Birchall are recorded at the property.
 George (1898-1968) was the youngest son of Thomas Birchall and he grew up on Shakerley Road, working as a milk boy in his youth on one of the many farms which was then in the area.
 In 1916 he married Sarah Beeston and together they had three children: George (1920), Annie (1923) and Wilfred (1933).

 In the post-war period, Manley House (or simply 138 Elliott Street as it was more commonly known) was no longer a desirable family home as it had been a century earlier.
 From 1902 tracks were laid on Elliott Street outside Manley House and trolley buses were a common feature.
 The building stood at the heart of Tyldesley’s main shopping street, which was also one of the main roads connecting Tyldesley with neighbouring Atherton and Astley.
 Therefore, the role of the building changed from private residential use to public use, for example as an office.
 It was later used as a dentist’s surgery, first by Derek Thompson and after by Catherine Robinson until the 1990s.
 Needless to say there are many people still in the locality who have less than fond memories of visiting 138 Elliott Street as children in the 1960s and 1970s.